elastic/apm/specs/agents/metadata.md

 When a `system.configured_hostname` is available, this will be preferred.
 It is the responsibility of the user to determine if they wish to configure this with the FQDN or just the hostname.

+> **_NOTE:_** As some agents may already send an FQDN for the `detected_hostname` field, logic will be required to extract the required components.
+When the `detected_hostname` includes the `detected_domain_name`, the `detected_domain_name` string can be removed, along with any remaining separators, to determine the simple `hostname`.
+If required, the hostname and domain name can later be re-combined by the feature flag configuration.
+For agents that already send a simple hostname for `detected_hostname`, that hostname will not include the `detected_hostname` and can safely be combined with the `detected_domain_name` (if present) when the configuration requires an FQDN to be stored for ECS `host.name`.

 #### Container/Kubernetes metadata